EmpieichO/Simple-NIZK-in-Python/README.md

-# Simple-NIZK-in-Python
+# Simple NIZK in Python
-Implementing a simple non-interactive zero-knowledge in python
+Implementing a simple non-interactive zero-knowledge proof in python

 ## **Description**
 Suppose Alice has to prove knowledge of $k$, which is the log of $x = b^k$, where $x$ and $b$ are publicly known numbers.